020 7404 9390

 Is inheritance included in a divorce settlement?

 The inclusion of inheritance in a divorce settlement is conditional on many variables specific to each marriage.
+However, it is important to know that inherited assets are not automatically protected or ringfenced from the assets to be shared in divorce.

-Assets in a divorce are either matrimonial or non-matrimonial.
-Matrimonial assets, which were acquired during the marriage, go into the pot of assets which can be divided between spouses.
-Non-matrimonial assets, on the other hand, are assets which either spouse acquired before or after the marriage and do not automatically fall in to the pot.
+• Non-matrimonial assets, on the other hand, are assets which either spouse acquired before or after the marriage and do not automatically fall in to the pot.
 Inheritance is classed as a non-matrimonial asset.

-Following this, the High Court considered inherited assets again in Y v Y [2012] EWHC 2063 (Fam).
+• The High Court considered inherited assets again in Y v Y [2012] EWHC 2063 (Fam).
 The court held that the husbands inherited estate, which made up most of the couples wealth, would be treated differently as a non-matrimonial asset.
 The court again confirmed that inherited wealth does not have to be divided equally, but its value and the lifestyle that it produced are relevant factors in the courts consideration of fairness.

 When the courts consider non-matrimonial assets, including inherited property, there are multiple factors they must consider when deciding on how those assets should be dealt with.
 The principle that the needs of both parties must be met is always fundamental.
 Therefore, if the inherited assets are required to meet the parties needs, the court has the discretion to make such an order.
 However, where the inherited non-matrimonial assets are not required to meet the needs of the other party, Lord Nicholls statement in White v White is followed by the courts: In fairness, where this property still exists, the spouse to whom it was given should be allowed to keep it.